paulbrodersen/somnotate/README.md

 Even short (<10 seconds) epochs of EEG/EMG/LFP data contain enough information to infer the correct vigilance state *in a majority of cases*.
-As a result, many methods simply classify each epoch independently, i.e. in a context-free manner, including decision trees / forests (with or without gradient boosting) and deep neural networks without recurrence or without memory (LSTM units).
-These should generally be avoided, as they make about twice as many errors as methods that ido ncorporate contextual information (i.e. information from neighbouring epochs) in a principled way into their inference, such as hidden Markov models (HMMs) and deep neural networks with recurrence or LSTM units.
+As a result, many methods simply classify each epoch independently, i.e. in a context-free manner.
+This includes decision trees / forests (with or without gradient boosting), but also deep neural networks if they do not employ recurrence or memory (i.e. LSTM units) to retain contextual information between successive inferences.
+These methods should generally be avoided, as they make about twice as many errors as methods that do incorporate contextual information (i.e. information from neighbouring epochs) in a principled way into their inference, such as hidden Markov models (HMMs) and deep neural networks with recurrence or LSTM units.

 In practice, the line between context-free and contextual inference is a bit blurry: the bag of features used by decision trees is often augmented with features that reflect neighbouring samples, and support vector machines and convolutional neural networks employs kernels that incorporate information from neighbouring epochs.
-While these hacks improve the performance the base methods, their performance typically remains suboptimal compared to methods that are designed for contextual inference.
-This is most directly illustrated by [SPINDLE](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006968#pcbi.1006968.ref009), which is a method that combines in series a convolutional neural network with a hidden Markov model: if the convolutional neural network was able to make full use of the available contextual information, then the additional Markov model (which is only supplied the output activations of the convolutional neural network) would be unable to improve inference.
+While these "hacks" improve the performance the base methods, their performance typically remains suboptimal compared to methods that are designed for contextual inference.
+This is directly illustrated by [SPINDLE](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1006968#pcbi.1006968.ref009), which is a method that combines in series a convolutional neural network with a hidden Markov model: if the convolutional neural network was able to make full use of the available contextual information by itself, then the additional hidden Markov model (which is only supplied the output activations of the convolutional neural network) would be unable to improve inference.

-### Old-school hidden Markov models versus chic deep learning: a matter of data availability
+### Old-school hidden Markov models versus en vogue deep learning: a matter of data availability

 Deep neural networks with recurrence or with memory (LSTM) units are the cool kids on the block.
 They power most of modern AI applications,